-- 1.1 The report seeks the Strategic Planning Board's views on the adoption of the Brooks Lane (Middlewich) Development Framework ("Framework") as a Supplementary Planning Document ("SPD").
+- 1.1.
+This report seeks approval to adopt the Brooks Lane (located in Middlewich) Development Framework ("Framework") as a Supplementary Planning Document ("SPD").
 As a SPD, it would be a material consideration in the determination of relevant planning applications.
-The Framework has been subject to two separate six-week consultation stages, the most recent of which took place in January / March 2020. - 1.2 The framework provides detailed planning guidance to illustrate how high quality, mixed use development can be realised across the area in line with its status as an allocated Strategic Location in the Council's Local Plan Strategy ("LPS") adopted in July 2017 (reference LPS 43; Brooks Lane, Middlewich). - 1.3 The report outlines the consultation process that has been undertaken, the representations received and how they have informed the final draft of the framework.
+The Framework has been subject to two separate six-week consultation stages, the most recent of which took place in January / March 2020. - 1.2.
+The Framework provides detailed planning guidance to illustrate how high quality, mixed use development can be realised across the area in line with its status as an allocated Strategic Location in the Council's Local Plan Strategy ("LPS") adopted in July 2017 (reference LPS 43; Brooks Lane, Middlewich). - 1.3.
+The report outlines the consultation process that has been undertaken, the representations received and how they have informed the final draft of the Framework.